-There is a strict timeline to follow when filing Form I-9.
+There is a strict timeline to follow when completing an I-9 form.

 Employees must complete Section I of the form no later than the first day of employment.

 Next, employers should complete Section II, which must occur within three business days of the employee’s first day of employment.

 As part of Section II, the employer must obtain legible copies of specific employee documents.
 There are three lists of documents – A, B, and C. The employer must do the following: